 The most commonly obtained certification through the DANB is that of the Certified Dental Assistant (CDA).
 Applicants must pass three individual exams to receive a CDA certification through the DANB, which includes the General Chairside Assisting (GC) exam, the Radiation Health and Safety (RHS) exam, and the Infection Control (ICE) exam.
 Learn about how to become a DANB-certified dental assistant, including information about education, testing, and certification.

 Dental careers are as varied as can be.
 While being a dentist is certainly one option, for those who are not prepared to spend the amount of time and money necessary to earn a DDS, there are still many ways to work in the dental field.
 This guide will show you the different requirements for dental careers in the U.S., including licensing, education, and demand statistics.

 Diagnostic imaging is an essential part of modern medicine.
 Without any type of surgery, doctors are able to get complete pictures of a patient's organs and internal systems.
 But they are only able to do that with the assistance of diagnostic imaging professionals.
 From x-rays to CT scans to ultrasounds, there are many career opportunities in this growing field.
-Learn about the different types of diagnostic imaging careers and browse through more than 30 links to professional resources about these career paths.
+Learn about the different types of diagnostic imaging careers.

 The American Association of Medical Assistants (2020) details a medical assistant’s typical job responsibilities, including preparing patients for examinations; taking medical histories; administering medication as requested by the attending physician; performing electrocardiograms; changing wound dressings or removing stitches; collecting samples for lab testing; serving as liaisons between doctors and patients; and fulfilling various administrative functions (e.g., scheduling appointments, coding medical services, preparing insurance forms, maintaining medical records, etc).